WorldWindLabs/WxOps-WorldWind/README.md

 * Date End:	2008-07-23T18:56:00Z
 * Time Delta:	9

+####3.5 COM API Emulation

+The COM API emulation is currently initiated when the user invokes Camera Controls.
+This is an advanced topic beyond the scope of this introduction.
+Please refer to the user manual embedded in the github repository.
+Current IApplicationGE functions emulated are GetCamera() and SetCamera().

 ---------------------------------------------

 ##4.
 Future Plans

 * Dynamic Animation support
-* Increase KML data functionality
+* COM API Emulation for EarthLib IAnimationControllerGE (all functions)
+* COM API Emulation for IApplicationGE functions GetPointOnTerrainFromScreenCoordinates(), GetMainHWND(), GetRenderHWND(), and OpenKmlFile()

 ---------------------------------------------

 ##5.
 Known Issues

-* Kml files cannot be removed once added, however, the files can be disabled in the layer menu.
+* Kml files cannot be removed once added, but are deleted upon WWE termination.
 * The icons for some KML data are unusually sized.
-* Camera Control menu cannot be closed without closing the application
+* Camera Controls menu cannot be closed without closing the application, but can be hidden.
 * Current Time UI elements do not display on iOS.

 ---------------------------------------------
 ##6.
-Change Log

-* Change Log 1/11/2017
-* Reworked Animation Controls
-* Added new UI elements to allow for manual input of animation Data.
-* Added Animation Help Menu, This can be accessed clicking on Help > Animation
-* Section 3.4 updated to reflect changes
+Contacts

+* Dr. Scott T. Shipley, WxOps CIO, sshipley@wxops.com
+* Peter Subacz, psubacz@wxops.com